The Lafayette Mardi Gras will take place from February 5, 2027 to February 9, 2027.

 Children's parades feature floats designed with a youthful and whimsical theme.
 These floats may be smaller in scale and decorated with bright colors and playful designs.
 Children, like adults, often dress up in festive Mardi Gras costumes, including masks, beads, and clothing in traditional Mardi Gras colors—purple, green, and gold.

-During the evening of Mardi Gras, King Gabriel and Queen Evangeline are formally introduced and celebrated at the Pageant and Ball hosted by the Southwest Mardi Gras Association.
+During the evening of Mardi Gras, King Gabriel and Queen Evangeline are formally introduced and celebrated at the Pageant and Ball.

 Lafayette is easy to reach whether you’re coming from elsewhere in the United States or traveling from international destinations.